 If it returns a Request object, the returned request is rescheduled to be downloaded in the future.
 This stops the execution of process_exception() methods of the middleware the same as returning a response would.

-• request (is a Request object) - the request that generated the exception

-- exception (an Exception object) the raised exception - spider (Spider object) the spider for which this request is intended crawler (Crawler object) - crawler that uses this middleware
+- request (is a Request object) the request that generated the exception - exception (an Exception object) the raised exception - spider (Spider object) the spider for which this request is intended from_crawler(cls, crawler)